 Centurion Lounge Access

-Up until not very long ago, only holders of Amex Platinum and Centurion cards have been able to access Centurion Lounges in the US and in select worldwide locations but holders of the Delta SkyMiles Reserve American Express card now get that benefit too.
-Reserve cardholders now get complimentary access to all Amex Centurion Lounges and, for a fee of $50 per person, they can also bring two guests with them into the lounge.
+Up until not very long ago, only holders of Amex Platinum and Centurion cards were able to access Centurion Lounges in the US and in select worldwide locations, but holders of the Delta SkyMiles Reserve American Express card now get that benefit too.
+Reserve cardholders now get complimentary access to all Amex Centurion Lounges when flying on a same-day Delta-marketed or Delta-operated flight and when the eligible flight is booked using a US-issued American Express Card.
+For a fee of $50 per person, they can also bring two guests with them into the lounge (terms apply).

 This is a benefit that only the Delta SkyMiles Reserve American Express card offers and it could be invaluable to frequent Delta flyers.
 Here’s how Amex describes the benefit: